kzhitizg/Project_2/README.md

 * Run the build.ps1 (Windows) or build.sh (Linux) in source directory.
 It will build the cpp + header files to use
 * .pyd file should be created along with build directory
 * The pyd file can be imported as a normal python file (import xyz).
 The functions defined in the .pyx file (in src/cython folder) can be used as normal python functions
+* For better usability, the .pyd functions are wrapped by module itself, so importing the folder in a script will provide all required functions with better IDE suggestions.
+Its usage can be found in Segmentation.ipynb